AEO Budget 2026: The Line-Item Template That Survives Finance Review

 • At the end of Q1, you will have data to defend either Path A or Path B for the next renewal cycle

-The €80 baseline scan exists specifically for Path C. It is small enough to slip into discretionary marketing spend and meaningful enough to inform the bigger decision.
+The free baseline scan exists specifically for Path C. It costs nothing and is meaningful enough to inform the bigger decision.

 Who should own the AEO budget?
 The RACI matrix